 In 1967, while taking a course in Ottawa, Courchene was asked to help form the Manitoba Indian Brotherhood (MIB), and in 1968 he was elected the first President of the MIB.
 As President he focused on community development programs for northern Manitoba; he also established lines of communication between the northern communities and Winnipeg.
 Under him, the MIB produced “Wahbung: Our Tomorrows” in response to Prime Minister Trudeau’s “White Paper.”
 He retired as President in 1974.
 He served on the board of the Manitoba Centennial Corporation.

-In 1970 he was the first Aboriginal person to receive a honourary doctorate from the University of Manitoba.
+In May 1970, he received a honourary doctorate from the University of Manitoba.
 The same year he received a Manitoba Centennial Medal from the Manitoba Historical Society.
 In 1971 he was the first person ever named Grand Chief of Manitoba.
 He was inducted into the Order of Canada in 1987.